7 Newton’s method using julia

 Some books write the right-hand side as \(x_n - f'(x_n)^{-1} f(x_n)\), a form that generalizes to different settings.

 Like the bisection method, Newton’s method is an iterative method.
-One begins with a (suitable) guess \(x_0\).
-From that the algorithm produces \(x_1\) which is used to produce \(x_2\), etc. The idea is that one eventually will settle on a value \(x_n\) sufficiently close to the desired root.
+One begins with a (suitable, usually nearby) guess \(x_1\).
+From that the algorithm produces \(x_2\) which is used to produce \(x_3\), etc. The idea is that the algorithm eventually will settle on a value \(x_n\) sufficiently close to the desired root.
+We then call \(x_n\) an approximate zero.

 x = x - f(x)/f'(x)